 K.D.
 Holdings Ltd are proposing to construct a commercial premises at 51 - 45 Brougham St, New Plymouth, an undeveloped gravelled section currently used for car parking.
 This assessment was undertaken in order to advise K.D.
 Holdings Ltd whether these works will affect archaeological sites and to instigate any Heritage New Zealand Pouhere Taonga (HNZPT) authority process required in this case.
-Despite the history of colonial domestic and mercantile occupation at this site, significant site modification has occurred on this property since 1906 and the likelihood of recovering in-situ archaeological evidence on the property to date.
+Despite the history of colonial domestic and mercantile occupation at this site, significant site modification has occurred on this property since 1906 and the likelihood of recovering in-situ archaeological evidence on the property has been assessed as low.
+No archaeological site has been recorded on the property to date.